 Carl Cox is arguably the world's most dedicated DJ.
 Born in Barbados but brought up in London, the larger-than-life selector has dedicated his entire adult life to the craft of mixing and collecting records.
 And despite his wildly successful career, he's never lost sight of his passion — playing music, breaking tunes and celebrating life.

-From humble beginnings as a scaffolder in south London, Coxy bought his first set of turntables ages 16 and never looked back.
-From being the face of Space Ibiza for 16 years to mentoring the next generation of superstar DJs, Carl Cox will go down in history as the ultimate DJs DJ, capable of seducing dancefloors with chic-sounding disco or 135bpm techno bangers alike.
+From humble beginnings as a scaffolder in South London, Coxy bought his first set of turntables at 16 and never looked back.
+From being the face of Space Ibiza for 16 years to mentoring the next generation of superstar DJs, Coxy will go down in history as the ultimate DJ's DJ, capable of seducing dancefloors with everything from chic-sounding disco to 140 bpm techno.